blockmason/link-workshop/activity3/activity3.md

-# Create, deploy, and interact with a basic Smart Contract with a front-end web app
+# Create, deploy, and interact with a basic Smart Contract with a front-end web DApp
 ## Goal
-In this activity, we will program a basic Smart Contract, deploy it to a test network, and interact with it using a basic front-end.
+In this activity, we will program a basic Smart Contract, deploy it to a local network and interact with it using a basic front-end.

 ## Exercise
 This activity will require you to: